davidnwobi/potential-flow-and-panel-methods/README.md

 CL (Calculated from G):  6.25888230132432e-15
 ```

-This serves for now will as a reasonable sanity check for the results.
+This, for now, will serve as a reasonable sanity check for the results.
 Both lambda and gamma are very small, there is no area enclosed Cp graph and the flow field is symmetric about the x-axis.

 ## Parallel Implementation